Is Intuitive Surgical Inc. (ISRG) a Keeper?

-Intuitive Surgical Inc. (NASDAQ:ISRG) went up by 6.70% from its latest closing price compared to the recent 1-year high of $369.69.
-The company’s stock price has collected 5.70% of gains in the last five trading sessions.
-Barron’s reported on 01/21/22 that Intuitive Surgical Stock Falls After Earnings.
-This Analyst Thinks It’s a Buy.
+Intuitive Surgical Inc. (NASDAQ:ISRG) went down by -14.34% from its latest closing price compared to the recent 1-year high of $369.69.
+The company’s stock price has collected -9.78% of loss in the last five trading sessions.
+Barron’s reported on 04/22/22 that Intuitive Surgical Stock Tanks.
+Blame the Cautious Guidance.

 Is It Worth Investing in Intuitive Surgical Inc. (NASDAQ :ISRG) Right Now?